 let's keep it clean

 Every cabin at CBC is cleaned daily by CBC staff according to our disinfecting protocol.
 This process is something we intentionally train our staff on, and one we oversee with daily checklists and accountability.
 Bathrooms are sanitized, floors are mopped, and surfaces disinfected.
+CBC has recently purchased foggers that will be used before, during, and after camps.
 Additionally, after each retreat or camp we take the opportunity to perform camp sanitizing protocol.

 staff and camper training